drzewieckinicholas/ChatFramePlus/README.md

 ## Features

 * Copy chat messages by holding `Ctrl` and clicking `Left Mouse Button` on a chat tab
-* Filter out chat messages by providing filter words
+* Filter out chat messages using your provided filter words
 * Customize the name, size, and style of the font

 ## Techniques